-Please refer to Part C: Curriculum Framework and Modules of the OMS Handbook for further information.
+Please refer to the Accredited Training in OMS Curriculum for further information.

 The Surgical Science and Training (SST) Examination assesses a candidate’s basic surgical science knowledge in Anatomy, Pathology, Microbiology, Pharmacology and Physiology together with the level of practical experience accumulated in caring for the surgical patient.
 It comprises a one-day written examination (multiple choice questions and short answer questions) and a two-day clinical examination.
 OMS 1 trainees must pass the SST Examination to progress to OMS 2 training.

-The Final Examination is blueprinted to curriculum modules and proficiency domains.
+The OMS Fellowship Examination is blueprinted to curriculum modules and proficiency domains.
 It consists of a two-day written examination (short answer questions) and a two-day clinical examination.
-Trainees who have completed their training or are in the last 18 months of training may apply for assessment of eligibility to attempt the Final Examination.
-OMS 4 trainees must pass the Final Examination to apply for the award of Fellowship.
+Trainees who have completed their training or are in the last 18 months of training may apply for assessment of eligibility to attempt the OMS Fellowship Examination.
+OMS 4 trainees must pass the OMS Fellowship Examination to apply for the award of Fellowship.

 The passing standard for each of these examinations is set by the relevant examination review panel using formal standard setting methods.
 The ‘passing standard’ is reviewed at each examination series and may be adjusted with consideration to differences in the difficulty of examinations and to maintain the standards.
 The minimum score required to pass may be set by applying an error adjustment to the ‘passing standard’ score.

-Please refer to Part D: Surgical Science & Training Examinations and Part E: Final Examination of the OMS Handbook for further information.
+Please refer to the Accredited Training in OMS Handbook for further information.

 Supervision and assessment of trainees is necessary to ensure quality of training, progression and suitability to sit examinations, and the completion of training.
-Trainees are required to satisfactorily complete six-monthly formative assessments, clinical training assessments, and surgical logbook.
+Trainees are required to satisfactorily complete midterm interim assessments, six-monthly assessments, clinical training assessments, and maintain a surgical logbook.

-The six-monthly formative assessment is completed by the Supervisor of Training and Director of Training to assist with trainee’s progress through the training program by identifying trainees’ strengths and weaknesses, to provide an opportunity for regular, written feedback to trainees, and to develop any remedial activities for the trainee should they be required.
+The midterm and six-monthly formative assessments are completed by the Supervisor of Training and Director of Training to assist with trainee’s progress through the training program by identifying trainees’ strengths and weaknesses, to provide an opportunity for regular, written feedback to trainees, and to develop any remedial activities for the trainee should they be required.
 Both assessments are documented using the Trainee Assessment Report (WBA FORM 01)

-Clinical training assessment comprises three forms of assessment: case presentation plus discussion, assessment of operative process (AOP), and team appraisal of conduct (TAC).
+Clinical training assessment comprises three forms of work-based assessments: case presentation plus discussion, assessment of operative process (AOP), and team appraisal of conduct (TAC).
 Trainees are encouraged to try to spread assessments over the training period to ensure there is adequate time to repeat assessments if development is required.